 The project took place in four Cambodian provinces: Kampong Speu, Kampong Chnang, Pursat and Battambang.
 Mlup Baitong supported target communities to establish Community Forestry and Community Protected Areas, building their capacities in sustainable forest management along the way.
 Community members set up patrolling activities to protect their sites from illegal logging activities.
 At the same time, they found new ways to sustain their livelihoods in a beneficial way for both nature and people.
 They developed business plans for their new income sources to make sure that their ideas are viable.
 They were also trained in sustainable community land use planning, which ensures a positive development for the future to come.

 Improving the environment

 Environment and Livelihood Improvements at Sarus Crane Reserve (ELISCR)

 Sarus Cranes are a vulnerable bird species that has already gone extinct in several Asian countries.
 Up to 30% of Cambodia’s Sarus Crane population visits the wetlands around Anlung Pring during the dry season to feed.
 Degradation and loss of wetlands, use of pesticides and hunting all contribute to dwindling populations of these large birds in Cambodia.

-The objective of Mlup Baitong’s project in Anlung Pring’s bird reserve is to improve community livelihoods while protecting its environment and contributing to biodiversity in the area.
-Villagers receive training in sustainable and productive farming methods and in other income generating activities such as the establishment of community based eco-tourism.
-The project also builds the capacity of local communities to contribute to Sarus Crane conservation through training, education, and village environmental action teams.
+The objective of Mlup Baitong’s project in Anlung Pring’s bird reserve was to improve community livelihoods while protecting its environment and contributing to biodiversity in the area.
+Villagers received training in sustainable and productive farming methods and in other income generating activities such as the establishment of community based eco-tourism.
+The project also built the capacity of local communities to contribute to Sarus Crane conservation through training, education, and village environmental action teams.

-Taken together, the improved community livelihood and environment will reduce pressure on the birds’ habitat and feeding areas, and safeguard the birds’ population for the future.
+Taken together, the improved community livelihood and environment is reducing pressure on the birds’ habitat and feeding areas, and safeguarding the birds’ population for the future.